ahopgood/ahopgood.github.io/_posts/2018-07-07-lombok-sub-builders.markdown

         this.roles = roles;
     }
 ```
-My new builder can now be used via the new builder from the sub class:
+My new field can now be used via the new builder from the sub class:
 ```
 JwtTokenWithRoles token = JwtTokenWithRoles.subbuilder()
         .expiry(expiry)